Loading...

 How to consume Pita without glucose spikes

-Add healthy fats like avocado, olive oil, or nuts to your meal.
-These can help moderate blood sugar levels.
+Incorporate healthy fats like avocado, olive oil, or nuts in your meal.
+They can help moderate blood sugar levels by slowing digestion.

 Stay Hydrated